 Meanwhile, the supply of good engineers can’t yet meet the demand for good engineers.
 All sufficiently good engineers thus have “FU career capital”.
 When we’re recruiting at AirGarage, the hardest part is wooing a strong candidate.
 She is liable to have multiple other offers at mission-driven, high-paying companies.

 That’s why engineers get campuses full of toys, free food, free laundry, and reasonable work hours.
 Companies are constantly wooing their employees to stay.
 “FU career capital” means that an employee can jump ship at any time for another high-paying job with even cushier perks.
-And given their high salaries, engineers often have some FU money in the bank as well, so you are literally competing with an engineer working at your company or taking an around-the-world vacation.
+And given their high salaries, engineers often have some FU savings in the bank as well, so companies are competing not just against better offers, but against the employee’s desire to take an around-the-world vacation.
 In fact, it’s normal in SF for people to take a year-long sabbatical if they feel “burned out”.

 I’ve seen many friends get stuck in toxic work environments.
 In fact, I stayed at my first job for two years, even though there was a culture of gossip, passive-aggressiveness, and burnout.
 I earned my FU points by saving money (FU frugality) to pay for a coding bootcamp and learn a high-demand skill (FU career capital).